mcclin53/Buddy-Buddy/INSTRUCTIONS.md

 **Schema Settings**:

-This will not be a model, but rather will be used as the `reaction` field's subdocument schema in the `Thought` model.
+!!!This will not be a model, but rather will be used as the `reaction` field's subdocument schema in the `Thought` model.

 ### API Routes